SWE-EVO: Benchmarking Coding Agents in Long-Horizon Software Evolution Scenarios: Introduction

-\paragraph{Key Findings.} Our evaluation with two agent frameworks (OpenHands and SWE-agent) and 11 state-of-the-art models reveals a significant capability gap: even the best-performing model (\texttt{gpt-5}) resolves only 21\% of \tool tasks compared to 65\% on SWE-Bench Verified.
-Model performance exhibits intuitive scaling, where larger models consistently outperform smaller variants, and the relative ranking aligns with SWE-Bench results, validating \tool as a meaningful benchmark.
-Trajectory-level failure analysis shows that stronger models primarily fail on instruction following (misinterpreting nuanced release notes), while weaker models struggle with tool use and syntax errors, indicating that \tool's difficulty stems from semantic reasoning rather than interface competence.
+Our evaluation with OpenHands, SWE-agent, and 18 models reveals a significant capability gap: the best model (\texttt{gpt-5.4}) resolves only 25\% of \tool, while \texttt{gpt-5.2} drops from 72.80\% on SWE-Bench Verified to 22.92\%.
+Larger models generally outperform smaller variants.
+Failure analysis suggests that stronger models more often misinterpret nuanced release notes, while weaker models struggle with tool use and syntax errors.